-By Henning Lund - April 29, 2016
+By Henning Lund - March 09, 2022

-As a result, the integration of the two systems might be set aside for a shorter or longer period.
-But is it wise?
+As a result, the integration of the two systems is typically set aside for a shorter or longer period.
 Combined together however, these two systems can help companies take an exponential leap.

-From a conceptual point-of-view, integration makes a lot of sense: ERP systems provide much-needed internal information that can be shared with new stakeholders.
+From a conceptual point-of-view, ERP-CRM integration makes a lot of sense.
+ERP systems provide much-needed internal information that can be shared with new stakeholders.
 CRM systems provide the entry point for stakeholders to engage with an organization.
 You can't really have one without the other and be successful in the marketplace.

 From an operational point of view, you can achieve much greater benefits by integrating the two systems.
 I’ll give you my top 4 reasons:

 Integrating a CRM like Salesforce org with an ERP like MIcrosoft Dynamics will give you better insight into your customer base.
 You can then use it to build lasting relationships with customers.
 You can determine where there is potential for future growth.

 For example, when you connect Salesforce with an ERP, you always have access to inventory levels, shipments, customer financials, order history, returns, payments, pricing, etc. Thanks to the integration, data flows seamlessly from one system to the other.

 This information is at your fingertips, whether you work in your ERP or your CRM.
 You never have to search answers in multiple systems.
 You avoid wasting your time finding information and you improve customer experience.